tbates/umx/cran-comments.md

 ## Changes
-* Multiple enhancements across many old and new functions.
-This package has not been undated on CRAN for several months now, because OpenMx is a dependency and it is failing checks on MacOS due to issues which we have repeatedly failed to resolve.
+I would appreciate if you can please upload this new version of umx (with over 60 new features, fixes and enhancements) .

+The package likely can't be tested on El Capitan, as CRAN currently lacks a binary build of OpenMx for El Cap.

+However, it runs perfectly on the other platforms, and on local builds of OpenMx under El Capitan.

+Requiring umx to be checked against OpenMx on El Cap on CRAN is preventing users and students from using the any of the new features and fixes implemented since R 3.4.0...

-I would appreciate being able ot update umx while we continue to negotiate with CRAN/Simon to find out why we can build OpenMx just fine locally, and build with travis, but the package is failing for one version of one platform on the CRAN buiild with a new non-standard build chain.
+We continue to communicate with CRAN/Simon to find out  why we can build OpenMx locally, and on travis, but it is failing for the El Cap MacOS binary under the new CRAN custom tool chain.

 ## Test environments
 * OS X 10.13.0, R version 3.4.2
-* Win (64-bit) R Under development (unstable) (2017-07-31 r73003)
+* Win R Under development (unstable) (2017-09-12 r73242)
-* 64-bit Linux (Scientific Linux 6), R 3.4.1
+* 64-bit Linux (Scientific Linux 6), R 3.4.2

 ## R CMD check results
 * No ERRORs, No WARNINGs, No NOTES